 However, this should not be viewed as the normal case for pit bulls anywhere.

-The people who engage in these activities are not raising these dogs in the correct way, and these pit bulls have been neglected and specifically trained to resort to violence.
+The people who engage in these activities are not correctly raising these dogs, and these pit bulls have been neglected and specifically trained to resort to violence.

 Pit Bulls are naturally social and compassionate, so if they are raised in a loving home, they are no more likely to attack somebody than any other breed.